onivim/oni/README.md

 MIT License.
 Copyright (c) Bryan Phelps

-There are a few image and audio assets bundled with Oni - see [ASSETS.md](ASSETS.md) for attribution.

 Windows and OSX have a bundled version of Neovim, which is covered under [Neovim's license](https://github.com/neovim/neovim/blob/master/LICENSE)

 ### Bundled Plugins